 You can email Matt at PEGCutter@gmail.com.

-Jodi Black – Marketing Manager and Editor
+Jodi Black – Licensee and Marketing Manager; Editor

 Jodi Black handles marketing for Pinnacle including social media, retailer relations, and managing other promotions.
 She is also a multiple award-winning game book editor: Savage Worlds Deluxe won a Gold ENnie for Best Game in 2012 and The Savage World of Solomon Kane won a Silver ENnie award in 2008 for Best Production Value (both by Pinnacle Entertainment Group), as well as awards with other game companies.
 To date she has completed more than 30 editing projects in the RPG industry.
 She is also President of Beautiful Brains Books and Games, which is an online- and convention-based retail store.
 She is married to Pinnacle Entertainment Group’s Savage Worlds Core Rules Brand Manager, Clint Black.
 She works both sides of the business—publishing and retail—from her desk in the basement “cave,” enabling her to be a stay-at-home mom and übervolunteer in the community.
 You can contact her at PEGJodi@gmail.com.

 John’s association with the Pinnacle gang goes all the way back to the Dark Ages (known today as “the mid-80s”), when he passed much of his free time killing Shane and John Hopler’s characters on a weekly basis in a variety of unique and (at least to him) entertaining ways.
 Since then, he’s held a fairly unusual mix of jobs, including private detective, fraud investigator, and interrogator for the U.S. military.